 Gregory Fitch, the executive director for the Alabama Commission on Higher Education, told AL.com, “This is costing us double.
 It is impacting our workforce, our competitiveness, our economic development and our future.”
 Fitch added that a large percentage of students that require remedial education do not qualify for tuition aid and have a low completion rate in college overall.

 The Cost of Remedial Education

-The report at Inside Higher Ed acknowledges that for some schools across the country, remedial education makes up a relatively small portion of a college budget each year.
-A study by the Board of Regents in Ohio found that the cost of educating remedial students only came to around 3.6 percent of undergraduate instructional costs in this state, despite the fact that nearly 38 percent of all students were taking some sort of remedial class work.
-However, even this small percentage is only cost-effective if the classes really help improve success rates for college students.
+The report at Inside Higher Ed acknowledges that remedial education makes up a relatively small portion of the college budget each year for some schools across the country.
+A study by the Board of Regents in Ohio found that the cost of educating remedial students only came to around 3.6 percent of undergraduate instructional costs in this state, despite nearly 38 percent of all students taking some remedial class work.
+However, even this small percentage is only cost-effective if the classes help improve college students' success rates.

-The Chicago program, dubbed Comprehensive Academic Support and Help to Return on Investment (or CASH-to-ROI), supplements current remedial coursework with study groups sessions of seven to 10 students and one part-time staff member.
-The students who participated in the first round of this program had an 80 to 90 percent passing rate, versus a 40 percent passing rate for the students that did not participate.
+The Chicago program, dubbed Comprehensive Academic Support and Help to Return on Investment (or CASH-to-ROI), supplements current remedial coursework with study group sessions of seven to 10 students and one part-time staff member.
+The students who participated in the first round of this program had an 80 to 90 percent passing rate versus a 40 percent passing rate for the students that did not participate.

 Remedial education may have its share of controversy, but there is no doubt these classes serve a vital purpose for some struggling students.
 With more colleges taking a look at the necessity and effectiveness of remedial coursework, perhaps these transitional classes will become a more useful tool for college success and completion.